 Ngā Kaupapa (Subjects)

-A crucial purpose of our teaching practice is to be potential and future focussed as we explore solutions to the challenges and impacts of living in a globalised world without compromising our cultural values and beliefs..
+Our subject fields are potential-focussed as we explore solutions to the challenges and impacts of living in a globalised world without compromising our cultural values and beliefs.
 We aim to raise the consciousness of our students, and inspire our students to take action.
 Our teaching helps our students identify (with) the distinctive features of their peoples' past, present, and future - and of their unique perspective on the world as individuals shaped by contradictory cultural and economic forces.

 Te Tiriti o Waitangi Akoranga - Treaty of Waitangi Studies